 If you try to borrow time, you’re just stealing it from the other parts of your life, like time with your kids.
 You wouldn’t steal money from your kid’s piggy bank, so why would you take time together from them?

 Here are some ideas for things you can do to free up your time.
 These are a starting point only, but they would give you enough time back that you could spend some time reading Sweetspot Pricing to make your business more profitable.
 Or give you a couple of hours a week taking part in my Remarkable Business programme where we can start to get business to where it needs to be.

 Identify the time sucks

 What hoovers up your time and robs you of effectiveness?
-I often get clients to log how they spend their time for a couple of weeks and see what they are actually spending their time on.
-Toggl is a great tool for this, especially if you have it on your phone on the desk next to you.
+I often get clients to log how they spend their time for a couple of weeks and see what they are spending their time on.
+Toggl is an excellent tool for this, especially if you have it on your phone on the desk next to you.

 You might find you’re spending too much time on client work so you either need to stop overservicing, automate or charge more money.
 Or employ someone to do the client work instead of you.
 Maybe you need to do all four of these.